ahmedkhelifi/Home-care/README.md

 <details><summary><b>Show API Calls</b></summary>

 - GET `/getPatients`
-Returns a list of all patients inlcuding the health status points
+Returns a list of all patients inlcuding the health status points.

 - POST `/addPatient`
-Creates a new Patient
+Creates a new Patient.

 - POST `/medication`
-Assigns a medication to a patient
+Assigns a medication to a patient.

 </details>

-## Chat
+#API - Chat

 The API consists of the following endpoints: